keystonejs/keystone/.changeset/early-garlics-double.md

 '@keystone-6/core': patch
 ---

-Fixes generated types when usins `db.prismaSchemaPath` on Windows
+Fixes the `.keystone/types` import paths when using `db.prismaSchemaPath` on Windows